 Backcountry camping is permitted on BLM land in the area.
 Car camping is allowed on BLM land outside the wilderness area.
 Land ownership is shown in the following map:

 The BLM graciously provides a geopdf version of the map on their website.
-Mapc2mapc can be used to convert it to a variety of other formats such as a kmz file viewable in Google Earth.
+Mapc2mapc can be used to convert it to a variety of other formats, such as a kmz file viewable in Google Earth.

-Note - to access KOW or VOD you must drive or hike on Native American land.
+Note - to access KOW or VOD, you must drive or hike on Native American land.
 Please respect it.
-Please do not walk on crops, approach animals, tear up roads by driving on them in poor weather, or drive offroad.
+Please do not walk on crops, approach animals, tear up roads by driving on them in poor weather, or drive off-road.
 Leave gates as you find them, closed if closed, open if open.
 Leave no trace.
 The Native Americans living near Ah-shi-sle-pah practice subsistence farming/ranching.
 Small herds of cows, horses, goats, and sheep are common.
-Refrain from disturbing their traditional way of life or we will lose the ability to visit these areas.
+Refrain from disturbing their traditional way of life, or we will lose the ability to visit these areas.
 Closures have happened in other areas, such as Grand Falls (closed 3/1/23) and the land owned by the Kaibeto chapter in Arizona.

 Average High and Low Temperature in Farmington, NM - © Weatherspark.com